-Within five (5) calendar days of receiving the Academic Appeal Form, the Director of Education shall convene an Appeal Committee, which should normally include the Department Chair, a member of the Student Services Staff, and a faculty member from another program.
+Within twenty four (24) hours of receiving the Academic Appeal Form, the Director of Education shall convene an Appeal Committee, which should normally include the Department Chair, a member of the Student Services Staff, and a faculty member from another program.
 The Appeal Committee shall investigate the facts of the matter to the extent deemed appropriate under the circumstances.
-The Appeal Committee shall render a written decision within five (5) calendar days of the date the appeal was received by the Director of Education, and shall forward the decision to the student and the instructor within five (5) calendar days thereafter.
+The Appeal Committee shall render a written decision within forty eight (48) hours after the appeal was received by the Director of Education, and shall forward the decision to the student and the instructor within twenty four (24) hours thereafter.
 Copies of all documents relating to the appeal shall be placed in the student's academic file, and the decision of the Appeal Committee shall be noted in the official student information system.
 The decision of the Appeal Committee is final, and no further appeals are permitted.